stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

 Use a project tool when you work with Python.
 There are several of these tools, which all provide the key features for managing Python projects.
-All of them can generate a directory structure that follows best practices, manage package dependencies and automate Python virtual environments, so that you do not need to manually create and activate environments as you work.
+They generate directory structures that follow best practices, manage package dependencies and automate Python virtual environments, so that you do not need to manually create and activate environments as you work.

 Project tools can also manage the versions of Python, so that you will automatically have the correct version of Python for each project.
 Your project tool can install copies of Python as needed.
 The [section below](#install-python-with-tools-that-support-multiple-versions) explains in more detail.